 Types of Pooper Scoopers and Rakes

 There are also some high-tech ways to dispose of that poop too.
 Garbage is one thing, but what about a built-in septic system especially for dogs, like the Doggie Dooley Septic Tank Style System?
+This is a safe way to keep your yard poop-free.
 These work in the same way a home septic system works, giving you a central location in the yard to “flush” the poop into an underground chamber that uses enzymes or natural processes to break the poop down (compost it) and let it run out into the soil around the system.

 Homemade versions of the same thing can be made fairly easily out of a 5-gallon bucket, some enzymes made for campers or porta-potties, and a hole in the ground filled with gravel.
 The bucket is in the center of the gravel pit and the dog poop is put inside.
 The enzymes do their work and when the bucket begins to fill (or it rains), the water washes everything away into the gravel to end up, eventually, in the soil around the whole setup.

 When cleaning up after your dog, whether it’s on a walk or out in the yard, be sure to bend at the knees and keep your back straight.
 Avoid over-stretching or putting too much repeated strain on your back while getting the job done.